Alex-XJK/PrePrintExec/README.md

 # PPE: [Before] a=1, b=2
 # PPE: Variable inspection failed
 ```

+## For Researchers & Advanced Developers
+At a glance, PPE might appear to be a simple utility that converts inline comments into `print()` statements.
+However, due to how the Python compiler works, this functionality requires much deeper intervention.

+In Python, comments are **discarded during the parsing stage** and are **not included in the Abstract Syntax Tree (AST)**, which is what most static analysis or transformation tools operate on.
+To retain access to the comment strings, PPE synchronizes the parsed AST (`ast` module from Python’s standard library) with the original source lines by matching line numbers, effectively reattaching comments to the corresponding AST nodes.

+Rather than modifying source code textually or relying on deprecated tools like `lib2to3`, PPE implements a custom `ast.NodeTransformer` that walks and transforms the AST in a **semantically-aware** and **structurally sound** manner.
+The transformed tree is then dynamically compiled and executed, preserving all scope, bindings, and runtime behavior.

+To make this accessible, we wrap the entire transformation and execution logic inside a lightweight decorator (`@ppe_debug`), so developers can instrument their functions non-invasively—without code duplication or string parsing hacks.

+This project serves not just as a debugging tool, but as a **practical demonstration of compiler-inspired instrumentation** using Python's AST.
+If you're interested in programming languages, interpreters, or tooling, PPE is a compact but meaningful example of source-level augmentation with runtime effects.

 ## License
 MIT License - see LICENSE file for details.